-This test based on the configuration shown in Figure 4-93 runs in B2B mode and simulates MGCPGW1 endpoints calling other endpoints, with media streaming performed after call setup.
+This test based on the configuration shown in C2 runs in B2B mode and simulates MGCPGW1 endpoints calling other endpoints, with media streaming performed after call setup.

-The main difference to VMG\009\MGCP\IPV4\B2B\Basic\Call\with\strip\leading\zero\enabled is that at test scenario level MGCPGW1 endpoints are configured to send an MGCP RSIP message in the Init\Endpoint procedure that is executed prior to initiating the call setup sequence.
-Correspondingly, the CA-side message flow on the Endpoint2 activity contains in the Init\Endpoint procedure a Wait RSIP script function that handles the incoming RSIP message.
+The main difference to VMG\009\MGCP\IPV4\B2B\Basic\Call\with\strip\leading\zero\enabled is that at test scenario level MGCPGW1 endpoints are configured to send an MGCP RSIP message in the Init\Endpoint procedure that is executed before initiating the call setup sequence.
+Correspondingly, the CAside message flow on the Endpoint2 activity contains in the Init\Endpoint procedure a Wait RSIP script function that handles the incoming RSIP message.